Computational Cognitive Neuroscience Lab

 You can see examples of specific projects tackling these questions, read published papers that provide some answers, and read more about the methods we use.

-To watch Professor Collins' latest lecture at the Simons Institute, click here.
+To watch Professor Collins' latest talk on generalization with hierarchical reinforcement learning for the CCN 2020 GAC Workshops, click here.
 Links to other lectures you can watch online can be found under Research Projects.